-It is a common occurrence for many business employees; travelling, whether for business purposes or pleasure, comes with certain responsibilities and important considerations.
+It is a common occurrence for many business employees; traveling, whether for business purposes or pleasure, comes with certain responsibilities and important considerations.
 You need to ensure you have everything needed while you’re away which means packing properly and organizing all of your travel essentials so that nothing is forgotten.
 Whatever your next travel plan involves, surely you won’t be leaving your laptop, tablet, and cell phone at home while you’re away.
 Traveling on the road with electronic devices is extremely common practice today, but what may be overlooked is the need to protect the sensitive data stored on these devices, by keeping your electronics secure throughout your trip.

-With the Christmas season behind us, many are taking their New Year business trips, or travelling with their children for a winter vacation.
+With the Christmas season behind us, many are taking their New Year business trips, or traveling with their children for a winter vacation.
 The professionals at SAFESHRED want to provide you with some valuable tips to help prevent your information and devices from landing in the wrong hands.

 Let’s review some great reminders while you’re away on travels: